 Teachers Feedback: Staff meetings gave teachers and staff an opportunity to provide feedback, input, and to contribute in school improvement discussions.
 Staff were pleased with the school progress but also shared concern of student reclassification rates and need for training LCAP Actions 1.1 and 1.8, student credit completion rates and motivation, LCAP Actions 1.3 and 1.5, low graduation rates LCAP Action 1.4 student academic progress and how to increase student engagement LCAP Actions 1.2 and 1.7.
+Staff regularly reviews data together and uses a reflection process to set goals and share best practices to support the LCAP, CSI, and DA goals.
 Teachers also expressed support for the current CTE programs and desired to increase the number of students in Dual Enrollment and CTE Classes LCAP Action 2.1.